NumberRace/Number-Race/README.md

 > If you want other Languages as `C#`, `Ruby`, `Node.js` and etc..
 Make suggestion on it!
 I accept 3 languages, neither easy or hard..

 > [!WARNING]
 > If you see a file called `numberrace_save.json`, these are your saves when you play inside game!
 Don't try delete it..
-Your progress.. **BE.
-GONE.** Ig you can *modify* there..?
+Your progress will.. **BE.
+GONE.** Ig you can *modify* there?
 <h2 align = "left">Tutorial</h2>

 1. Download **Termux** from [Github](https://github.com/termux/termux-app/releases) or [Google Play](https://play.google.com/store/apps/details?id=com.termux)